-Due to the diversity, and connectivity to the Okaloacoochee Slough State Forest, the two westernmost parcels (approximately 10,900 acres) qualify as state forests.
-The high wildlife resource values and the designation of primary or secondary panther habitat zones on the project qualify the eastern parcel (approximately 71,608 acres) as a wildlife management area.
+Due to the diversity, and connectivity to OSSF, the two westernmost parcels qualify as state forests.
+The high wildlife resource values and the designation of primary or secondary panther habitat zones on the project qualify the eastern parcel as a wildlife management area.